Tiburonboy/EE_jupyter_notebooks/Buchla Twin-T Active Filter/readme.md

 > [!NOTE]
 > Last update: 4 March 2025
-> - These JupyterNotebooks are draft copies, many sections are still under construction.
+> - These JupyterLab notebooks are draft copies, many sections are still under construction.
 > - Spelling and grammar checks have not been completed.
 > - These files are posted for testing only.